Fluoroquinolone Antibiotics: what you need to know about side effects

 What do I need to know?

-Although most patients tolerate these antibiotics well, a few patients may develop serious side effects that involve tendons, muscles, joints and nerves (see below).
+Although most patients tolerate these antibiotics well, a few patients may develop serious side effects that involve tendons, muscles, joints, and nerves.

 In a small proportion of patients these side effects cause long lasting or permanent disability.

 Taking a steroid in addition to a fluroquinolone antibiotic may increase the risk of tendon problems.
-However this will have been considered by your Doctor on a risk/benefit basis.
+This risk will be carefully considered by your doctor on a risk / benefit basis.

-STOP taking the antibiotics if you experience any of the following effects and contact your doctor or the unit / team looking after you
+STOP taking the antibiotics if you experience any of the following side effects and contact your doctor or the unit / team looking after you.
+If you’re unable to see your doctor, call 111 for advice.

-In addition to contacting your doctor, you can also report side effects to the Medicines and Healthcare products Regulatory Authority (MHRA) through the Yellow Card Scheme www.yellowcard.mhra.gov.uk.
+In addition to contacting your doctor, you can also report side effects to the Medicines and Healthcare products Regulatory Authority (MHRA) through the Yellow Card Scheme: www.yellowcard.mhra.gov.uk You can also view further information from the (MHRA): Fluoroquinolone antibiotics (-oxacins): what you need to know about tendons, muscles, joints, nervous system, and psychological side effects

 What shall I do if I am worried about the side effects?